 Beacon Hill, on which the project site is situated, is a glacial drumlin unlikely to have experienced substantial natural deposition since the end of the last Ice Age.
 As a result, past cultural traces, if deposited, would have tended to remain at ground surface or become shallowly mixed into the topsoil.
 A preliminary review of archival resources, Light Detection and Ranging (LiDAR) imagery, a preconstruction topographical survey of the proposed school site in 1954 (American Engineering Co.
 1954), and 21 geotechnical borings conducted in 1955 and 2021 (GeoDesign Inc. 2021) reveal that the project site contains between 2 and 15 feet of fill overlying glacial till and glaciolacustrine deposits.
 Site preparation for construction of the original school is interpreted to have involved stripping of topsoils across the property and substantial upslope cutting, followed by backfilling across the property.
-Because site preparation for original school construction appears to have removed the topsoil, the potential for the project site to contain intact archaeological sites appears low.
+Because site preparation for original school construction appears to have removed the topsoil, the potential for the project site to contain intact archaeological sites appears low. c.

-c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-The following information was reviewed: previous archaeological survey reports (DAHP 2022; Wessen 1991), historical maps (Baist Map Company 1912; Bortleson et al. 1980; Kroll Map Company 1920; McKee and Reynolds 1894; Olmsted Brothers 1911; U.S. Surveyor General 1861), government landowner records (U.S. Bureau of Land Management 1995), aerial photographs (NETROnline 2022; Pacific Aerial Surveys 1937), published ethnographies and regional histories (Burke Museum 2019; Duwamish Tribal Services 2018; Hilbert et al. 2001; Studio TJP and Bassetti Architects 2021; Kopperl et al. 2016; Lane 1975; Schnaiberg and Caywood 2002; Snoqualmie Indian Tribe 2020; Thompson and Marr 2002; Thrush 2007; Tobin 2004; Waterman 1922), and geological maps and reports (American Engineering Co.
+Under Executive Order 21-02; SPS consulted with the Duwamish, Muckleshoot, Snoqualmie Indian Tribe, Suquamish, and Tulalip Tribes and DAHP on the project area.
+In addition to this consultation, the following information was reviewed: previous archaeological survey reports (DAHP 2022; Wessen 1991), historical maps (Baist Map Company 1912; Bortleson et al. 1980; Kroll Map Company 1920; McKee and Reynolds 1894; Olmsted Brothers 1911; U.S. Surveyor General 1861), government landowner records (U.S. Bureau of Land Management 1995), aerial photographs (NETROnline 2022; Pacific Aerial Surveys 1937), published ethnographies and regional histories (Burke Museum 2019; Duwamish Tribal Services 2018; Hilbert et al. 2001; Studio TJP and Bassetti Architects 2021; Kopperl et al. 2016; Lane 1975; Schnaiberg and Caywood 2002; Snoqualmie Indian Tribe 2020; Thompson and Marr 2002; Thrush 2007; Tobin 2004; Waterman 1922), and geological maps and reports (American Engineering Co.
 1954; GeoDesign Inc. 2021; King County 2022).